Gershom Mendes Seixas: Death

 Gershom Mendes Seixas died on July 2, 1816, and was buried in his congregation's first cemetery, then in the Bowery, now Chinatown.

 Legacy

 A memorial sermon delivered by Emanuel Nunes Carvalho of Congregation Mikveh Israel and printed in Philadelphia became the first Jewish sermon published in the United States.
 Congregation Shearith Israel prominently displays a tablet in Seixas's honor.
 Today, members of the Seixas family are leaders of the American Sephardi community.

+One of his descendants was Everett Seixas, a combat soldier in the 80th Infantry Division of the United States Army during World War II who was killed in action in the Battle of the Bulge.